DevAbdurR/React-Ping-Coming-Soon/README.md

 ## Demo

-See the live project in action: [Coming Soon Page Demo](https://your-live-demo-link.com)
+See the live project in action: https://react-ping-coming-soon.netlify.app/

 ## Technologies Used